vool/docs/_docs/3-configuration/website-settings.md

 Optional footer which can be displayed by the theme at the bottom of every page.
 Can be either plain text or HTML.

-> \-\-css &lt;path&gt;

-Optional path to a CSS or LESS file.
-This file is included after all other styles so you can override any particular style from the themes.

 > \-\-google-analytics &lt;string&gt;